gyorilab/emmaa/doc/architecture/maql.rst

 Model Analysis Query Language
 =============================

-This is a specification for a machine-readable description format for the analysis and querying of EMMAA models.
+This is v1.0 of a specification for a machine-readable description format for the analysis and querying of EMMAA models.
 The specification uses a JSON format that is easily generated and processed, and is also human-readable and editable.